Twitter wants your help fighting falsehoods. It’s risky, but it just might work

 Then again, perhaps Twitter users will be motivated to pitch in because they know just how damaging misinformation can be.

-Moderators for a corporate platform ought to be paid, Grygiel, at Syracuse, told me in an email, but she concedes, “I think the public understands that they have to pick up the slack re: content moderation,” and the public is “doing so more and more as these toxic environments spill over into society—they are not simply contained on the internet.”
+Moderators for a corporate platform ought to be paid, Grygiel, at Syracuse, told me in an email, but they concede, “I think the public understands that they have to pick up the slack re: content moderation,” and the public is “doing so more and more as these toxic environments spill over into society—they are not simply contained on the internet.”

 A political win